 I believe the two most destructive heresies facing the evangelical church are the political heresy that conflates faith and a loveless rightwing politics and the prosperity gospel.
 Here I was sitting in my tiny conservative Southern Baptist Church, which I first attended at the age of three, listening to both being preached.
 I was not happy…. to say the least.

 I talked to the pastor and a deacon.
 They honestly had no conception that anything he had said was problematic.
-As I’ve thought about it, I think the reason for this lack of discernment has to do with the political heresy.
-The fictional Christian America which people like Barton and Cruz peddle fits a narrative that many conservative evangelicals want to believe and they start to trust these “teachers” because they are selling a lesson they want.
-But, it isn’t true and it opens the door to other heresies that they normally would condemn such as the prosperity gospel.
-Their itching ears got scratched so their discernment lessens.
+As I’ve thought about it, I think the reason for this lack of discernment has to do with their political heresy.
+The fictional Christian America that people like Barton and Cruz peddle fits a narrative that many conservative evangelicals want to believe.
+Therefore, they start to trust these “teachers” because they are selling something they want.
+But it isn’t true, and it opens the door to other heresies that they normally would condemn, such as the prosperity gospel.
+Their itching ears get scratched, and their discernment lessens.

 As a Middle-Aged Adult

 The wife of the Texas transplant pastor was not happy with me.
 She argued that I was “ruining other people’s blessings.”
 I thought it was more concerning that others would find their blessing in heresy.
-But, then it came.
-She told me that Raphael Cruz had been studying scripture since before I was born and I didn’t have the right to critique his theology.
-There I was a 46-year-old college professor with two graduate degrees working on a third one in Religious Studies.
-But, I was too young.
+But then, it came.
+She told me that Raphael Cruz had been studying scripture since before I was born, and I didn’t have the right to critique his theology.
+There I was, a 46-year-old college professor with two graduate degrees working on a third, a Ph.D. in Theology and Religious Studies.
+But I was too young.

-My first thought was that there are a lot of old heretics so maybe age wasn’t the first criterion we should consider.
+My first thought was that there are a lot of old heretics, so age may not be the first criterion we should consider.
 Then I thought of Paul’s admonition to Timothy to let no one despise his youth.
 Finally, it occurred to me.
 I wasn’t young.
 I was older than every author of the New Testament with the exception of John.

 Age really wasn’t the issue.
 The argument was just a way of dismissing me.